jmagman/flutter-wiki/Engine-specific-Service-Protocol-extensions.md

 ## Get screenshot of view as Skia picture: `_flutter.screenshotSkp`

 Get the Skia SKP of a random Flutter view on the device.
+The SKP data will be base64 encoded in the response body.

 No arguments.